Watch out for Destination Fever... how long does it take to learn to play piano, really?

 There is always more to learn and room for improvement.
 The point is that learning piano or any instrument is a journey, not a destination.

-I hope this video encourages you to follow through with your dream of learning to play piano because it’s fun and and really hope you enjoy it.
+I hope this video encourages you to follow through with your dream of learning to play piano because it’s fun and I really hope you enjoy it.